If you have any questions regarding COVID-19 and Hutchinson Community College, we encourage you to reach out to us via our dedicated COVID e-mail.

 How might the CARES Act impact me if I was a student in during the spring 2020 semester?

-For the fall semester of 2020, how will my classes be delivered?
+For the spring semester of 2021, how will my classes be delivered?

 We are offering classes in a variety of formats, including face-to-face, online and hybrid.
 This provides our students the opportunity to take classes in the manner most comfortable and convenient for them.

 Enrollment is currently open for late-starting, summer and fall classes.
 Contact your advisor for more information.

 What if I need special accommodations for my classes?

 Our Coordinator of Accessibility Services has compiled this resource guide to assist you and is available to visit with any student who has concerns.
 Students can reach out by phone at 620-665-3554 or by e-mail.